Manage your expectations

 As you can see, there’s no real barrier to learning the guitar as an adult apart from perhaps owning the instrument and believing that you can do it.
 And you can do it!

-Famous players that started playing the guitar late
+Famous players who started playing the guitar late

 - Tom Morello from Audioslave and Rage Against The Machine only started seriously playing the guitar in college.